jefdaj/ortholang/README.md

 ~~~
 shortcut >> :show var1
-1.0 + 1.0 -> number
+1.0 + 1.0
 ~~~

 This is where ShortCut starts to get a little weird.
 It has “lazy” evaluation, which means nothing is computed until you ask to see the result.
 When we created `var1` it just said “OK, now var1 is defined”.
-Now you’ve asked “How is var1 defined?”, and it says “var1 is the result of 1 + 1, which will be a number”.
+Now you’ve asked “How is var1 defined?”, and it says “var1 is the result of 1 + 1”.

 Silly, right?
 It makes more sense when you consider expensive computations.
-If `var1` were a huge table of 10,000,000 BLAST results, you might want to finish setting up the rest of the script, then go home and let it run everything at once overnight.
+If `var1` were a table of 10,000,000 BLAST results, you might want to finish setting up the rest of the script, then go home and let it run everything at once overnight.
 But since we know `1+1` is easy, we’ll go ahead and tell it “Yes, I really do want to know what the number is”.

 ~~~
 shortcut >> var1